All articles

 3. Build a Competitive Compensation Structure

-• Performance bonuses tied to specific KPIs and milestones
+• Performance bonuses tied to specific KPIs and milestones the candidate can actually move

-4. Partner with Specialized Search Firms
+4. Partner with a Specialized Search Firm

 5. Proactively Engage Passive Candidates